Part two - Workplace adjustments... where do I start and what have I got to gain?

 The benefits associated with an effective workplace adjustment programme are clear.
 But where do organisations start, to reap the benefits?

 In my experience, it’s important to recognise and explore key areas of ‘pain’.
-For example, might sickness absence and retention rates, be linked to and impacted by the lack of, or effectiveness of a workplace adjustments programme?
+For example, sickness absence and retention rates, can be linked to and impacted by the lack of, or effectiveness of a workplace adjustment programme?

-Some organisations already recognise the need to address these challenges and want to invest in their inclusion, wellbeing, talent attraction and retention strategies.
+Some organisations already recognise the need to address these challenges, through investment in their inclusion, wellbeing, talent attraction and retention strategies.

 So ask yourself; do you see challenges, and/or opportunities within your business that may link to how you provide workplace adjustments?